 After being released following the 2002-03 season, De Goey signed for Stoke City and spent the remainder of his career with the Championship side.

 He became a goalkeeping coach at QPR in 2007 before having his contract terminated by the slightly deranged Briatore regime.

-As of 2018, De Goey is the goalkeeping coach at VOC Rotterdam, a fifth-tier side in his native Netherlands.
+The latest on De Goey is that he’s the goalkeeping coach at VOC Rotterdam, a fifth-tier side in his native Netherlands.

 RB: John Terry

 Terry is back at Stamford Bridge in a “coaching consultancy” role, whatever that means, and is reportedly leading a consortium to try buy the club.

 Duberry broke through the ranks at Chelsea but faced stiff competition for a place at centre-back from World Cup-winning defenders Marcel Desailly and Frank Lebouef.